The Netherlands' .nl: 36.3 Million Hostnames, the Internet's First Country Code, and the Quiet Backbone of Everything

 In 1993, the Hack-Tic collective founded XS4ALL — "Access for All" — the sixth ISP in the Netherlands and the second to offer Internet access to individual citizens.
 The name was a mission statement.
 Internet access was a right, not a product.
 The founding team — Felipe Rodriquez, Rop Gonggrijp, Paul Jongsma, Cor Bosman — came from the hacker underground, not the telecom industry.

 XS4ALL was sold to KPN in December 1998 but retained its identity as an independent subsidiary.
 It became the ISP of choice for the Netherlands' technically literate: researchers, developers, privacy advocates.
-The 402,281 adsl.xs4all.nl entries in our dataset are not random broadband customers.
-They are the addresses of a specific Dutch digital culture.
+The adsl.xs4all.nl reverse-DNS records that still surface in our dataset are not random broadband customers.
+They are the addresses of a specific Dutch digital culture that outlived the brand.

 From Hacker Culture to National Policy